An Austrian composer of the Second Viennese School, Arnold Schoenberg’s works.

 Pierre Boulez conducts B.B.C.
 Symphony Orchestra.
-Recorded in 1976.
+The album was recorded in 1976.
 The original LP was released in 1978 from CBS Masterworks Records.

 “A Survivor from Warsaw” Op.
 46 (1947) is a cantata for narrator, men’s chorus and orchestra with use of twelve-tone technique, in which a survivor of the Warsaw Ghetto in the Second World War narrates his experience in a concentration camp.